Pavithra444444/LoveLocal_Assignment/Easy_Section/README.md

         return result
 ~~~

-Explanation of Logic and Algorithm:
+*Explanation of Logic and Algorithm*

 This code defines a function generate that takes an integer numRows as input and returns a list of lists containing the elements of Pascal's triangle.
 Here's a breakdown of the logic and algorithm: